kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 ![Facebook's costs and expenses breakdown chart 2020](/assets/images/facebook_costs_expenses_primary_breakdown_chart.png)

-**Biggest piece of Facebook's overall expenses are employee-related expenses.** This includes salaries, benefits, and share-based compensation for nearly 60 000 employees.
+**The biggest piece of Facebook's overall expenses are employee-related expenses.** This includes salaries, benefits, and share-based compensation for nearly 60 000 employees.

-**Majority of Facebook employees work in engineering and technical roles** so it should be no surprise that research and development is the biggest Facebook expense item in its income statement.
+**The majority of Facebook employees work in engineering and technical roles,** so it should be no surprise that research and development is the biggest Facebook expense item in its income statement.
 Research and development represent 35% of expenses.

-Another important expense item, which is growing quickly in the last couple of years, is **cost of revenue**.
+Another important expense item, which is growing quickly in the last couple of years, is the **cost of revenue**.
 Its growth is driven by **investments in data centers and other technical infrastructure** that Facebook needs to serve its 3.3bn users worldwide.

 **Cost of revenue and research and development expenses are not only the biggest expense categories for Facebook, but they are also the fastest-growing ones**.
 These items are growing far more quickly than Facebook revenue.
 The only expense item growing more rapidly is advertising expenses, but its contribution to total expense growth is not material thanks to its smaller total size.

 ![Visualization of Facebook's costs and expenses changes in 2020 (scatter chart)](/assets/images/facebook_costs_expenses_change_breakdown_scatter_chart.png)

-**Main theme of Facebook expense growth is that for several years now, expense growth significantly outpaced revenue growth, which is driving Facebook's margin down**.
+**The main theme of Facebook expense growth is that for several years now, expense growth significantly outpaced revenue growth, which is driving Facebook's margin down**.

 Facebook expects its operating margin to decrease going forward.
 It expects a slow down in revenue growth and continuation of high expense growth. **Facebook announced that they expect total expenses in 2021 to be in the range of $68-73 billion.
 That would mean 28% to 37% expense growth in 2021 and a decrease in operating margin.**